 Chaplains and Case Management staff can all provide emotional/spiritual support and guidance in medical decision-making, as well as an explanation about code status, Living Wills and Health Care Power of Attorney.
 To request support, please inform your nurse so that he/she can make the appropriate referral.

-St. Joseph’s All-Faith Chapel is located on the fifth floor of the hospital.
-Use elevator B. The chapel is always open to visitors of all denominations.
-Visitors are welcome to experience the quiet of our chapel and to spend time in silent meditation.
-Visitors are also welcome to attend Mass offered at noon each day that a chaplain priest is present in the hospital.
-When Mass is celebrated, it is televised on Channel 21 on our patient room televisions.
+Holy Cross Chapel is located between former Long Term Care East and Administration offices.
+The chapel is open to visitors of all denominations between 5:00 a.m. and 6:00 p.m. daily.
+Visitors are welcome to experience the quiet beauty of our chapel and to spend time in silent meditation.
+Visitors are also welcome to attend Mass, which is offered at 10:00 a.m. when a priest is available.